novocodev/SDFMetalDemo/README.md

 To support dynamic shader content the shader is re-compiled inflight when the structure of a scene changes.
 This ensures that the shader is always optimised for maximum rendering FPS.

+3. Shader based picking

+The same shader is used to pick scene objects in response to touch or mouse events, this guarantees picking is using exactly the same model state as the last frame rendered, maximising picking accuracy.

 ## Demo scenes